Hoffman1996/Big-Data-Analysis/README.md

 6. **Exploratory Data Analysis (EDA)**
    Visualize distributions, correlations, and trends.

-7. **Modeling (if included)**
-   Apply machine learning models such as Logistic Regression or Decision Trees using Spark MLlib.

-## Results

-(Insert here a summary of key insights or performance metrics if any models were applied.)

 ## Conclusion

-This project demonstrates how Apache Spark can be used for efficient processing of real-world mental health data.
+This project demonstrates how Apache Spark and Kafka can be used for efficient processing of real-world data in real-time.
 By narrowing the focus to students, it aims to reveal patterns that can support mental health interventions in academic settings.

+## Important Note

+This project is based on a dataset primarily about students from India, which was obtained from Kaggle.

 ## Authors